tock/tock/doc/reference/trd-appid.md

 applications can do.
 Examples include:
   - making sure other applications cannot access an application's sensitive data stored in non-volatile memory,
   - restricting certain system calls to be used only by trusted applications,
-  - restrict runnable applications to those signed by a trusted party.
+  - run and load only applications that a trusted third party has signed.

 In order to accomplish this, the kernel needs a way to identify an application and know whether a particular userspace binary belongs to an application.

-The mapping between binaries and applications is many-to-many.
-Multiple binaries can be associated with an application when software updates version the binary or when an application needs to run in multiple processes.
-An example of a binary associated with multiple applications is a program that migrates data from one application to another (e.g., transitions keys from an old U2F application to a new one).
+The mapping between binaries and applications can be many-to-many.
+Multiple binaries can be associated with a single application when there are software updates/versions or when an application needs to run in multiple processes.
+A program that migrates data from one application to another (e.g., transitions keys from an old U2F application to a new one) needs to be associated with both the source and destination applications.

-The Tock kernel makes minimal assumptions on the structure and form of application credentials that bind an application identifier to a binary.
+To remain flexible and support many use cases, the Tock kernel makes minimal assumptions on the structure and form of application credentials that bind an application identifier to a binary.
 Application credentials are arbitrary k-byte sequences that are stored in an userspace binary's Tock binary format (TBF)